Text Tools: JSON Formatter Base64 URL Encoder JSON to CSV CSV to JSON

 Is my data sent to any server?

 No. All processing happens entirely in your browser using JavaScript.
-Your text never leaves your device.
-Everything is 100% client-side.
+Your text never leaves your device, ensuring 100% privacy.

 What's the difference between standard and full encoding?